Preparing for After Facial Feminization Surgery

 “Spain is a developed nation and you will be able to purchase things there that you forget.
 It would have been handy to have a head scarf with me (but my sister bought me one in Marbella).”

-A varied, balanced diet with fresh foods and an average of 2 liters of fluids (tap water for example) is recommend as part of a healthy lifestyle.
+A varied, balanced diet with fresh foods and an average of 2 liters of fluids (tap water for example) is recommended as part of a healthy lifestyle.
 This is even more important when you are having surgery.
 After the operation, you should try to choose foods that don’t require too much chewing and are not too acidic.
 Steaks, crusty bread and whole grain rice might be tough to chew.
 Chili pepper, lemon or pineapple might sting a bit.
 Opt for fruit shakes, yogurt, soup, eggs, pasta, mash or puddings.
-What to avoid?
-Too many soft drinks, tea, or coffee which can delay clotting or wound healing.
+Avoid drinking too many soft drinks, tea, or coffee which can delay clotting or wound healing.

 “What I kind of forgot was to stock enough food, drinks and snacks before surgery, I had to go shopping for that before I was really feeling up to it.”

-Due to it’s climate, Marbella enjoys a variety of fresh produce year round.
+Due to its climate, Marbella enjoys a variety of fresh products year-round.
 This makes it easy to find the healthy food items you need.
 Also, there are organic and ecological shops and “Herboristerías” which sell more specialized products for the health-food mindful, vegetarians and vegans.

 “I’d hit a big store (like the supermercado at the mall) to get drinks you might want as well as supplies beforehand (you won’t want to carry heavy stuff right afterward).
 I got soups and fresh fruit and chocolate.”